Robert Stephenson

-In 1829, he married Frances Sanderson; the couple had no children, and he did not remarry after her death in 1842.
-In 1847, he was elected Member of Parliament for Whitby, and held the seat until his death.
-Although Stephenson declined a British knighthood, he was decorated in Belgium with the Knight of the Order of Leopold, in France with the Knight of the Legion of Honour and in Norway with the Knight Grand Cross of the order of St Olaf.
-He was elected a fellow of the Royal Society (FRS) in 1849, and served as president of the Institution of Mechanical Engineers and Institution of Civil Engineers.

-Stephenson's death was widely mourned, and his funeral cortège was given permission by Queen Victoria to pass through Hyde Park, an honour previously reserved for royalty.
-He is buried in Westminster Abbey.

 Early life

 Robert Stephenson was born on 16 October 1803, at Willington Quay, east of Newcastle upon Tyne, to George Stephenson and Frances (née Henderson), usually known as Fanny.
 She was twelve years older than George, and when they met she was working as a servant where George was lodging.
-After marrying, George and Fanny lived in an upper room of a cottage; George worked as a brakesman on the stationary winding engine on the Quay, and in his spare time he cleaned and mended clocks and repaired shoes.In 1804, George became a brakesman at the West Moor Pit, and the family moved to Killingworth.
+After marrying, George and Fanny lived in an upper room of a cottage; George worked as a brakesman on the stationary winding engine on the Quay, and in his spare time he cleaned and mended clocks and repaired shoes.

+In 1804, George became a brakesman at the West Moor Pit, and the family moved to Killingworth.
 Fanny's health deteriorated, and she died on 14 May 1806.
 Robert was first sent to a village school 1+1/2 mi away in Long Benton.
 George had received little formal education but was determined that his son would have one and so sent the eleven-year-old Robert to be taught at the Percy Street Academy in Newcastle.
 Robert became a member of the Newcastle Literary and Philosophical Society and borrowed books for him and his father to read.
 In the evenings, he would work with his father on designs for steam engines.
 In 1816 they made a sundial together, which is still in place above the cottage door.

 After leaving school in 1819, Stephenson was apprenticed to the mining engineer Nicholas Wood, manager of Killingworth colliery.
 As an apprentice Stephenson worked hard and lived frugally, and unable to afford to buy a mining compass, he made one that he would later use to survey the High Level Bridge in Newcastle.

+Personal life

+In 1829, Stephenson married Frances Sanderson; the couple had no children, and he did not remarry after her death in 1842.
+In 1847, he was elected Member of Parliament for Whitby, and held the seat until his death.
+Stephenson declined a British knighthood, for unstated reasons, as his father had before him.
+He did accept several non-British honours: He was decorated in Belgium with the Knight of the Order of Leopold, in France with the Knight of the Legion of Honour and in Norway with the Knight Grand Cross of the order of St Olaf.

+He was elected a Fellow of the Royal Society (FRS) in 1849.
+A later fellow of the society was Robert Stephenson Smyth Baden-Powell, who was Stephenson's godson and named after him.
+Stephenson also served as President of the Institution of Mechanical Engineers and of the Institution of Civil Engineers.
+Oxford University conferred an honorary Doctor of Civil Law degree on Stephenson.